 Open enrollment for individual/family health coverage in Tennessee runs from November 1 to January 15.
 Outside of open enrollment, a qualifying event is necessary to enroll or make changes to your coverage.

-The weighted average rate change amounts to an increase of 4.4% for 2022.
+The weighted average proposed rate change amounts to an increase of about 9%.
 As is always the case, however, weighted average rate increases don’t tell the whole story:

 Premiums in the Tennessee exchange started out as some of the lowest in the country in 2014, but increased rapidly in the subsequent years.